Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 **Please note** that when Function Apps are not run in Azure consumption plan, it implies that:

 - The micro billing and the auto-scaling features are no longer applicable.
-- The connected Azure resources such as storage and Event Grids will still run in Azure.
+- The connected Azure resources such as storage and event grids will still run in Azure.

 ### Docker Files